 Cardiac Scar Tissue After Stroke.

 The consequences of stroke are long-lasting, not just on the brain but also on other parts of your body, including your heart.
-A new study published in the esteemed journal Cell on 22/07/2024 includes some startling findings.
+A study published in the esteemed journal Cell on 22/07/2024 includes some startling findings.
 Dr Alba Simats and colleagues found that stroke triggers persistent inflammation in multiple organs, especially the heart.
-Through a complex immunological mechanism, the inflammation leads to the development of cardiac scar tissue (fibrosis) in stroke survivors.
+Through a complex immunological mechanism, the inflammation leads to the development of cardiac scar tissue (fibrosis) in experimental stroke models, with evidence suggesting relevance to human stroke survivors.

 They found that stroke triggers the release of a cytokine called interleukin-1β which causes inflammation.
 This response is mediated by the innate immune system.
-Interleukin-1β induces myeloid (bone marrow) innate immune memory that drives an ongoing inflammatory response that creates scar tissue in the heart.
+Interleukin-1β induces innate immune memory in myeloid immune cells derived from the bone marrow, driving a persistent inflammatory response that leads to cardiac scar tissue formation.
 In turn, cardiac scar tissue causes diastolic dysfunction after ischemic stroke.
 One study found that 23% of acute ischaemic stroke patients had diastolic dysfunction.
-The long-term prevalence of diastolic dysfunction in stroke surivors is unclear.
+The long-term prevalence of diastolic dysfunction in stroke survivors is unclear.

 Diastolic dysfunction can lead to a variety of serious problems, like atrial fibrillation, pulmonary hypertension, and fluid accumulation in the lungs.
 Symptoms may include fatigue, shortness of breath, and swollen ankles.